abpframework/abp/docs/en/Blog-Posts/2022-07-26 v6_0_Preview/POST.md

 ## Conclusion

-This version comes with some features and enhancements in the existing features.
-You can see the [Road Map](https://docs.abp.io/en/abp/6.0/Road-Map) documentation for learn about release schedule and planned features for next releases.
+This version comes with some features and enhancements to the existing features.
+You can see the [Road Map](https://docs.abp.io/en/abp/6.0/Road-Map) documentation to learn about the release schedule and planned features for the next releases.

 The planned release date for the [6.0.0 Stable](https://github.com/abpframework/abp/milestone/71) version is September 06, 2022.
-Please try the ABP v6.0 RC and provide feedbacks to have a more stable release.
+Please try the ABP v6.0 RC and provide feedback to have a more stable release.